Skip to main content

 Tool and MCP integrations

-Remote MCP servers can receive non-secret publicHeaders.
+There are two different integration directions: Remote MCP servers can receive non-secret publicHeaders.
 Credentials must use the secret-backed auth fields.
-Platform scope headers such as x-workspace-id, x-cluster-id, and x-run-id are reserved and added by the gateway.
+Platform scope headers such as x-workspace-id, x-target-id, x-target-type, and x-run-id are reserved and added by the gateway.
 See MCP and tools for MCP setup and header policy.

 Start here